Ivo-Balbaert/The_Way_to_Jai/book/17_Basics of procedures.md

 }
 ```

-When you tell the compiler explicitly to **inline** a proc call, it means that the proc body code is inserted at the line where the proc is called (the call site), with the parameter values inserted in the right places.
-So effectively, the proc call is eliminated, thereby saving the overhead of the proc call and enhancing the performance of the program.
+When you tell the compiler explicitly to **inline** a proc call, it means that the proc body code is inserted at the line where the proc is called (the call site).
+The proc call is replaced with the actual body of the function, and the parameter values inserted in the right places.
+So effectively, the proc call is eliminated, thereby saving the overhead of the call and enhancing the performance of the program.
 The compiler often does this implicitly, without the developer knowing that.
 But in Jai, the developer can explicitly indicate where to inline (or not line) a proc.
 This is done with:
 `:: inline` or `:: no_inline` at the proc declaration
 or:
 `inline proc_call()` or `no_inline proc_call()` at the call site
-Inlining is a command to the compiler is forced if possible, it is not a hint.
+Inlining forces the compiler to attempt to inline a procedure, it is not a hint.

 In the snippet above you find a concrete example of each of these cases.
 A proc declared as :: inline by will by default be inlined.
 (In certain cases it can be that inlining is impossible, for example inside a recursive proc).